What is Genomic DNA?

-How to Get More From Genomic DNA Extractions
+How to Get More From Your Genomic DNA Extraction Protocol

-Each sample is unique and varies in levels of DNA.
-Some sample types (e.g. muscle tissue), contain low amounts of DNA while others (e.g. nucleated blood) is bursting with excess DNA.
-It becomes good practice to follow the guidelines for sample loading as too much sample can reduce lysis efficiency and potentially clog the column, which will affect kit performance.
+Each sample type is unique and varies in levels of DNA.
+Some sample types (e.g. muscle tissue), contain low amounts of DNA while others (e.g. nucleated blood) contain an extremely abundant amount of DNA.
+It is good practice to follow the protocol’s guidelines regarding sample amount, as too much sample can reduce lysis efficiency and potentially clog the column, while too little sample can result in insufficient DNA recovery.

-The first step of any genomic DNA extraction is to lyse the cells in order to break the cell membrane and release the contents.
+The first step of any genomic DNA extraction is to break open the cells to release their contents, which is commonly referred to as the lysis step.
 It is crucial that the lysis step is performed to completion.
-Improper lysis can greatly reduce yields (since the DNA is trapped within the cells) or reduce purity (as excess cellular debris can leech salts).
-To ensure the best lysis conditions, consider the sample type that you are starting with.
+Improper lysis can leave DNA trapped in the cells, leading to greatly reduced yields and purity as excess cellular debris can prevent complete removal of salts and macromolecules.
+To ensure the best lysis conditions, consider the sample type that you are starting with:

 Cells & Biological Fluids

-• Cells and biological fluids (blood, semen, saliva, milk, etc) are generally straight forward, requiring a quick proteinase K digestion at 55°C. If the sample is completely homogeneous after digestion, you should be good to go!
+• Cells and biological fluids (blood, semen, saliva, milk, etc.) are generally straight forward, requiring a quick proteinase K digestion at 55°C. If the sample is completely homogeneous after digestion, you should be good to go!
+The Quick-DNA Plus Kits include an advanced proteinase K formulation and lysis buffer, making them ideal for the rapid extraction of genomic DNA from cells and biological fluids.

 Tissue

 • Since tissue is a 3D solid matrix, it requires a more intense lysis procedure.
-The fastest way to digest tissue is to cut up the sample (as small as possible) to increase the surface area.
+The fastest way to digest tissue is to cut up the sample as small as possible to increase the surface area.
 This allows more space for the proteinase K to break apart the small sections of tissue.
 Doing this will greatly speed up digestion time so you don’t have to incubate overnight.
+The Quick-DNA Plus Kits are equipped with an optimized proteinase K and lysis buffer formulation for improved genomic DNA extraction from solid tissues.

 Bacteria & Fungi